 We swing uphill like salmon against the current, umbrellas all around right at our eye level, poking our faces while we fight to make it to the next stop.
 It’s around; it’s11 am late, probably our fault.
 We should have come here earlier.

 As we get into the palace, we find out that we need to cover up before getting any go the temple, I am wearing shorts – I have to buy some Thai pants to get in.
 They sell them right there, how convenient.

 We see buddas crowded temples, crowded plazas, crowded streets; it’s exhausting, overwhelming but worth it.
 Would I do it again?
 Probably not.

 The best part of the day Tuk Tuk back to the hotel

-We are ready to head back, I feel we have seen enough.
-The plan is now just to eat and shower.
-We talk to a guy outside of the Palace, he gives us a price and we are off.
-He has a freaking fast Tuk Tuk, he charges hard, pedal to the metal, we pass cars and tuk tuks full with tourists racing back to the Sukhumvit.
+We are ready to head back, and I feel we have seen enough.
+The plan is now to eat and shower.
+We talk to a guy outside of the Palace, he gives us a price, and we are off.
+He has a freaking fast Tuk Tuk.
+He charges hard, pedal to the metal, we pass cars and tuk-tuks full with tourists racing back to the Sukhumvit.
 Fun, speed charged fun.
-In one hand, we could have died, on the other it was freaking fun.
+On the one hand, we could have died; on the other, it was freaking fun.

 Final day in BKK

-After the whole trip was over, we booked one final night in Bangkok, just to rest up before heading back home.
-We just take it easy, and check the final tourist traps.
-This time we stay at the Marriott Hotel The Surawongse, most of our visit to Thailand was paid off with points.
+After the whole trip was over, we booked one final night in Bangkok to rest up before heading back home.
+We take it easy and check the final tourist traps.
+This time we stay at the Marriott Hotel The Surawongse; most of our visit to Thailand was paid off with points.
 Perhaps I’ll write a post on how to wrack those to pay for vacations.
 But I feel there is enough info out there to do that.
-Thailand is a great place to exchange points, as you can get some kick ass hotels for less points that you would need at least in the US.
+Thailand is a great place to exchange points, as you can get some kick-ass hotels for fewer points than you would need, at least in the US.

 - Ko Ratanakosin Stroll